Benderok/Boeing747/Readme.md

 3. Add approved engine lubricating oil, until the oil is level with the filler cap seating flange.

-4. Install the oil filler cap and attach it with the filler cap lick latch.
+4. Install the oil filler cap and attach it with the filler cap lock latch.